 School Type: Boys’ independent day and boarding school

 Number of Pupils: 1250 (approx.)

 Open Day Date: Throughout Year

-Exam Type / Board: School’s Own and CEM
+Exam Type / Board: School’s own and CEM Select

 Places at Warwick School are offered on the basis of a report from the candidate’s current school, an entrance exam and interview.
 The entrance exam, which takes place in November, consists of a maths test, English test and ability test.